 1. Not Placing Enough Emphasis on Engagement and Click-Through Rate (CTR)

 Facebook ads are, generally, a budget-friendly marketing tactic.
-However, a common mistake marketers often make with Facebook ad campaigns is not putting enough emphasis on engagement and Click-Through Rate (CTR), which play a major role in the Cost Per Click (CPC) of campaigns.
+However, common mistake marketers often make with Facebook ad campaigns is not putting enough emphasis on engagement and Click-Through Rate (CTR), which play a major role in the Cost Per Click (CPC) of campaigns.

 The problem is that many people are eager to get their Facebook ad campaigns up and running, but don’t take enough time to make sure they’re properly tracking the right metrics.
 Then they’re left with no way to analyse the results of their Facebook ads and end up wasting advertising dollars on clicks that didn’t lead to conversions.